Washington Expansion Project Overview

-Northwest has been asked by Oregon LNG to transport an incremental 750,000 dekatherms per day of natural gas to an interconnect with Oregon Pipeline LLC’s proposed Oregon Pipeline near Woodland, Wash.
-To accomodate this request, Northwest plans to construct the Washington Expansion Project, which will require the installation of additional pipeline and compression facilities on the existing Northwest system in the state of Washington.
+Northwest has been asked by LNG Development Company, LLC (Oregon LNG) to transport an incremental 750,000 dekatherms per day of natural gas to an interconnect with Oregon Pipeline Company, LLC’s proposed Oregon Pipeline near Woodland, Wash.
+To accomodate this request, Northwest plans to construct the Washington Expansion Project, which will require installation of additional pipeline and compression facilities to the existing Northwest system in the state of Washington.

 Interstate natural gas pipelines are regulated by the Federal Energy Regulatory Commission (FERC).
 As such, FERC requires pipeline operators to obtain a Certificate of Public Convenience and Necessity, in addition to various state and local permits, before any construction can begin.